 The Business Residential College (BRC) is sponsored by the E.J.
 Ourso College of Business and offers the next generation of business leaders unique educational and professional development opportunities in Residential College One – West Hall.

-The Engineering Residential College (ERC) is a living-learning comminuty for first-year students majoring in a discipline in the College of Engineering.
-Starting Fall 2019, it will be housed in Spruce Hall.
+The Engineering Residential College (ERC) is a living-learning community for first-year students majoring in a discipline in the College of Engineering.
+The ERC is housed in Spruce Hall.

 Human Sciences & Education

 The College of Human Sciences & Education Residential College (HSERC) is sponsored by the College of Human Sciences & Education (CHSE) and housed in the beautiful Cypress Hall.

 Humanities & Social Sciences

 The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.